-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
-Service records for the central heating system should be transferred.
+Heating and hot water

+Repair category 1

+Notes t is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Oftec oil registered engineer on an annual basis to ensure their safe and efficient

+operation.

 Drainage

 Repair category 1

-Notes Drainage is understood to be to a shared village system.
-Details of the drainage system should be confirmed by the legal adviser including details of registration with SEPA (if required).
+Notes Details of the drainage system should be confirmed by the legal adviser including details of registration with SEPA.

+No inspection was possible.